practicalli/clojure/clojure-spec/organising-specs.md

 ## Generative testing
 Using `spec-test/check` will generate 1000 data values for each expression, so by default these tests will take far longer that other tests.

-Configuring generative tests to only generate a small number of values will make `spec-test/check` expressions return almost instantatnously.
+Configuring generative tests to only generate a small number of values will make `spec-test/check` expressions return almost instantaneously.
 In this example, only 10 data values are generated

 ```clojure
 (spec-test/check `deal-cards